How former NBA player Iman Shumpert, the ‘underdog’ of ‘Dancing With the Stars,’ defied the odds and won the show

 But as millions of viewers saw Monday night, Shumpert proved the skeptics wrong.
 He and Karagach were crowned the champions of Season 30, triumphing over teen pop star JoJo Siwa, beloved Peloton instructor Cody Rigsby and “The Talk” co-host Amanda Kloots.
 Shumpert, who won a championship with the Cleveland Cavaliers in 2016, became visibly emotional when host Tyra Banks announced his name; he’s the first former NBA player to make the finale, let alone win the show.

 On one hand, this was a bit of a surprise, considering that Siwa was the reliable front-runner.
 (Oddsmakers had her as the top choice from the start.)
 Not only is Siwa a talented dancer — she got her start on Lifetime’s “Dance Moms” — but she made history as part of the first same-sex couple on the American edition of the show.
-She and her pro partner, Jenna Johnson, consistently debuted impressive routines and cultivated a loyal fanbase while dazzling the judges: “You looked like two angels out there.
+She and her pro partner, Jenna Johnson, consistently debuted impressive routines and cultivated a loyal fan base while dazzling the judges: “You looked like two angels out there.
 It was like watching two hearts and souls totally united.
 It was stunning,” Bruno Tonioli raved in the semifinals, calling them “perfection.”

 However, the momentum started to slowly shift around the sixth week, when Shumpert and Karagach let loose with a jaw-dropping contemporary dance inspired by Jordan Peele’s horror film “Us.”
 The pair earned their first perfect score as the judges called it “brilliant” and “a masterpiece,” and the routine went viral on social media.
 Their notable height difference, with Shumpert standing at 6 feet 5 inches and Karagach nearly a foot shorter, meant they could accomplish many difficult lifts.